Tuesday, July 23, 2013

 ------

-Ten days later, a group of victims of the shootings created an organization advocating the election defeat of those identified as pro-gun.
-A smaller group of victims attended NRA rallies as proof that more guns were needed in America.
+Ten days after publication of the publication of the man's admission, a group of victims of the shootings created an organization advocating the electoral defeat of those identified as pro-gun while a different group of victims attended NRA rallies to support the idea that more guns were needed in America, not less.

-On the forty-fifth day after the shootings, a little over a month after the conspiracy and its creator were revealed by the printing of the text above, the mid-term elections of 2014 were held.
+On the forty-fifth day after the shootings, a little over a month after the attacks occurred, and the conspiracy and its creator were revealed, the mid-term elections of 2014 were held.

-Of the 46 Senators who voted against the amendment to merely expand background checks, who also voted against the amendment banning high capacity magazines and the amendment banning assault weapons, 28 were up for re-election.
-Thirteen lost.
+Of the 46 Senators who voted against merely expanding background checks, against banning high capacity magazines, against banning assault weapons, 28 were up for re-election.

-Of the 435 House of Representatives, those with monetary donations in the top half of the group, mostly Republican, lost 5 times as often as those in the lower half.
+Of the 435 House of Representatives, those with monetary donations in the top half of the group, mostly Republican, lost five times more than those in the lower half of the list of Congressmen who accepted donations from gun related interests.

 On the forty-sixth day after the shootings, NRA President James Porter resigned his post.